bcu8/CS386-C-Code-Formatter/inception.md

 # 1. Introduction

+When writing code, keeping a neat and consistent format is key to preventing any spaghetti code.
+Our C code formatter is designed to work with specifically .c files and will automatically format files based on certain guidelines/rules.
+In addition to this, our formatter will keep track of which lines are formatted and inform the user where each change in the file was made.
+Users will upload their .c files to our database, which is where the formatter will format the user's file.

 Group 05 – “C Code Formatter ”
 Date and location: Feb 12, 2023
 Group Members: Kane Davidson, Ryley Fernandez, Nick Wiltshire, Ian Tuohy, Brandon Udall, and Ethan Ikhifa

 # 2. Initial value proposition and consumer segments